webermg/Weather-Dashboard/README.md

 add loading indicator while calls are running -done

 format for viewports 1200, 992, 600, 500 -done
-add a data-city attribute to history buttons
+add a data-city attribute to history buttons -done
     add to buttons
     pass to getresults
-fix uvi display
+fix uvi display -done
-hide cards on page load
+hide cards on page load -done

-border off daily section
-allow for city, country or city,state,country add an accordion thing to hold more data
+border off daily section -done allow for city, country or city,state,country add an accordion thing to hold more data